• 10.00am - 5.30pm

 Without adequate resources, a major counter-offensive into Burma was out of the question.
 The Far East remained down the list of British strategic priorities throughout 1942 and 1943.

-But in order to wrest the initiative from the Japanese, General Sir Archibald Wavell, Commander-in-Chief in India, ordered the Eastern Army in India to attack the coastal Arakan region in September 1942, and to capture enemy airfields on Akyab Island.
+But in order to wrest the initiative from the Japanese, General Sir Archibald Wavell, Commander-in-Chief in India, ordered the Eastern Army in India to attack the coastal Arakan region (now Rakhine State) in September 1942, and to capture enemy airfields on Akyab Island (now Sittwe).

 British commanders in Burma, including Generals Alexander, Wavell and Slim, 1942